All Saints' Church, Wittenberg: Foundation

-After in 1502 Elector Frederick III founded the University of Wittenberg (Leucorea) and received confirmation by the papal legate Raymond Peraudi in 1507, All Saints' was incorporated to serve as a chapel to the university and it quickly evolved into an important academic and worship center.
-Students were awarded their doctorates there, and the reformator Philipp Melanchthon made his famous inaugural speech at the church.
+After, in 1502, Elector Frederick III founded the University of Wittenberg (Leucorea) and received confirmation by the papal legate Raymond Peraudi 1507, All Saints' was incorporated to serve as a chapel to the university and it quickly evolved into an important academic and worship center.
+Students were awarded their doctorates there, and the reformer Philipp Melanchthon made his famous inaugural speech at the church.
 A tradition of burying academic dignitaries of the university at the church developed.
 Several notable epitaphs are preserved up to today.

 Theses Doors

 The main portal was often used by the university staff to pin up messages and notices; it is generally believed that on 31 October 1517, the eve of All Saints' Day, Martin Luther posted his Ninety-five Theses on the doors of All Saints' Church.
 This act, meant to promote a disputation on the sale of indulgences, is commonly viewed to be a catalyst for the Protestant Reformation.
 Whether the event actually took place or not, however, cannot be conclusively established.
 Nevertheless, Luther sent his objections in a letter to Archbishop Albert of Mainz on the same day.

 Frederick the Wise died in 1525 and was buried in the Castle Church.
 In the same year, the Lutheran rite was implemented.
 The church became the burial site of Martin Luther himself in 1546, and of Philipp Melanchthon in 1560.

 When during the Seven Years' War the Wittenberg fortress was occupied by the Prussian Army and shelled by Imperial forces in 1760, the Castle Church was destroyed by a fire resulting from the bombardment.
 The blaze left only half of the foundation standing, and none of the wooden portals survived.
 All Saints' was soon rebuilt, albeit without many priceless works of art that were lost forever.

 After Wittenberg was incorporated into the Prussian Province of Saxony, King Frederick William IV, in 1858, ordered commemorative bronze doors to be mounted onto the jambs where the original wooden ones had been located.
 On the doors the Theses are inscribed in their original Latin form.
 The doors themselves weigh 2200 lb. with ornaments modelled by Friedrich Drake.
 On 10 November 1858, 375 years after Martin Luther's birth, the new doors were commemorated at a formal ceremony.
 Above the doors is a tympanum crucifixion painting that portrays Luther on the left with his German Bible translation, and Philipp Melanchthon on the right, with the 1530 Augsburg Confession, the main confession of faith in the Lutheran Church which was formed by Luther and Melanchthon.
 These doors are among the most photographed in Europe.